mjvesa/dtl/README.md

 either vertically or horizontally.
 That rule might be relaxed in the future when things like grid layout will be available.

-# How to install the plugin and conver the example design
+# How to install the plugin and convert the example design

 First either clone this repository or download a zip of it via the "clone or download" button above.
 Then import the `example_design.fig` file into figma.
 To install the plugin,